300: Personnel and Staff

 Administrative Procedure 308.04 (Adopted 12-87/Rev. 12-02)

-The Library provides for family and medical leaves of absence from work in full compliance with the Family and Medical Leave Act of 1993 and subject to 308.04 above.
+The Library provides family and medical leaves in accordance with applicable law, including the Family and Medical Leave Act and the Americans with Disabilities Act (ADA) and subject to 308.04 above.

-- To care for a spouse, child, stepchild, parent or domestic partner who has a serious health condition.
+- to care for the employee’s spouse, domestic partner, child, stepchild, or parent who has a serious health condition;

 Leaves of absence may be granted for other personal reasons unrelated to those stated in 308.05.
 These personal-reason leaves shall not exceed six weeks, and require a full time employee to pay COBRA rates for health and dental coverage if on unpaid time.
 In addition, part time employees are not eligible to receive the health and dental stipends while on a personal leave.
 Such leave is not covered by Federal Family and Medical Leave Act provisions.
 When applicable, life and disability insurance coverage are suspended during this time if the leave is taken without pay.